ved-sharma/HyperStackReg/README.md

 This plugin builts on the functionalities of other plugins: [StackReg](http://bigwww.epfl.ch/thevenaz/stackreg/) and [MultiStackReg](http://bradbusse.net/downloads.html)

 # Author
-HyperStackReg plugin was created by [Ved Sharma](mailto:vedsharma@gmail.com) during 2015-16, while in the [John Condeelis laboratory](https://www.einstein.yu.edu/labs/john-condeelis/) at Albert Einstein College of Medicine.
+HyperStackReg plugin was written by [Ved Sharma](mailto:vedsharma@gmail.com) during 2015-16, while in [John Condeelis's laboratory](https://einsteinmed.edu/labs/john-condeelis/) at the Albert Einstein College of Medicine.

 # How to cite
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2252521.svg)](https://doi.org/10.5281/zenodo.2252521)